wechto/paper/README.md

   :curly_loop: [Offline Imitation Learning with a Misspecified Simulator](https://proceedings.neurips.cc/paper/2020/file/60cb558c40e4f18479664069d9642d5a-Paper.pdf) :+1:  ​

   learn pi in the condition of a few expert demonstrations and a simulator with misspecified dynamics.

+  :curly_loop: [Inverse Constrained Reinforcement Learning](https://arxiv.org/pdf/2011.09999.pdf) :fire:  :boom:

+  The main task (“do this”) is often quite easy to encode in the form of a simple nominal reward function.
+In this work, we focus on learning the constraint part (“do not do that”) from provided expert demonstrations and using it in conjunction with the nominal reward function to train RL agents.